AR Plane tracks the surface in the real world and allows for the placement of 3D models on real-world surfaces.

 Starting in Effect House v2.1.0, the default measurement of scale changed from meters to centimeters.
 This unit change better aligns the scale in the 3D scene with the scale in the preview.
 Previously, a 3D object was scaled down by 100x.
 Now you can easily adjust the object’s position and rotation to your liking!

 Set up the scale of the alien that matches the real-world unit.
 Create an empty scene object by clicking the Add button [+] > Create empty in the Hierarchy panel.
-Let’s rename it to AR container.
+Feel free to rename it to AR container.
 Set up the scale of the AR container to (0.05, 0.05, 0.05).
 Then drag the alien model underneath the AR container.

 Set up the scale of the alien to (1, 1, 1).
+Learn more about the alien’s properties.
 Set the Position and Rotation of the object as you want.
-Learn how to configure the alien’s properties.

 Demo Effect: AR Placement